Valval144/cse15l-lab-reports/individual-lab-report-1.md

 -In this new terminal is where I will be writing my commands.
 This is how I will be connecting to a remote computer.

--I type in the command "ssh vsanchezmartinez@ieng.ucsd.edu" soley because my CS account was not working.
-Typically you would want to type in "SSH cs15lfa22(2 unique letters)@ieng.ucsd.edu.
+-I type in the command "ssh vsanchezmartinez@ieng6.ucsd.edu" soley because my CS account was not working.
+Typically you would want to type in "SSH cs15lfa22(2 unique letters)@ieng6.ucsd.edu.
 We use the SSH command because it stands for Secure Shell and its a way of safely connecting to another computer.

 -After this you should see "Are you sure you want to continue connecting (yes/no/[fingerprint])?", type yes, enter, and then you will be prompted to type in your password.
 You are now successfully logged onto the remote computer.